qrtl/rpl-custom/stock_picking_report_valued_ext/readme/DESCRIPTION.rst

 This module does the following:

-* Adjust delivery note report
+* Adjusts the content/presentation of delivery slip report, showing the amount for each line, etc.